rolspace/www.rolandoramos.tech/rebuild/content/blog/the-ienumerable-group-by-overloads/index.md

 <p class="subtitle">1.
 Enumerable.GroupBy&lt;TSource, TKey&gt; Method (IEnumerable&lt;TSource&gt;, Func&lt;TSource, TKey&gt;)</p>

 The first GroupBy overload is the simplest to use.
-The method takes two parameters, the first parameter is the <code>IEnumerable</code> collection to be grouped, while the second parameter defines the key that will be used to group the collection.
+The method takes two parameters, the first parameter is the `IEnumerable` collection to be grouped, while the second parameter defines the key that will be used to group the collection.

 ```csharp
 //Lambda